hari-gitacc/URL-Shortener-Task/README.md

 ### 6. Analytics Data Structure
 **Challenge:** Designing an efficient schema for storing and retrieving analytics data
 **Solution:** Structured MongoDB schema to efficiently track visits, user agents, and geolocation data while maintaining query performance for analytics endpoints

+## Important Note About Authentication

+Hello Team,
+I noticed the **Important Reminder**: *Make sure to sign up for I GOT SKILLS using the same email address you received this email on.*

+However, the website only offers a Google login option, and I primarily use Zoho Mail (hari.dev@zohomail.in), where I also receive task-related emails.
+Is there any way to sign up or link my Zoho Mail account?

+Therefore, I have used my Google account (harisrini777@gmail.com) for authentication since Zoho email login is not yet supported.
+This was necessary to complete and test the authentication functionality of the application.